olliestephenson/dpm-rnn-public/README.md

 If you have GPUs available and want to make use of them during training (which is substantially faster), you will need to install the relevant version of the cudatoolkit package, or potentially build from source.
 This will depend on your machine and CUDA version.
 See [here](https://pytorch.org/get-started/locally/) for more information.

 To check if you have access to GPU training, after installation open a python terminal and do 'import torch; torch.cuda.is_available()'.
-This should be true.
+This should return 'true'.

 ## Credit

-Citation: Stephenson et al. 2021, IEEE TGRS (accepted), and see the version on [arXiv](https://arxiv.org/abs/2105.11544).
+Citation: [Stephenson et al. 2021, IEEE TGRS](https://ieeexplore.ieee.org/document/9467551), and see the version on [arXiv](https://arxiv.org/abs/2105.11544).

 Code written by Eric Zhan and Oliver Stephenson.
 Development of the method was done by authors of Stephenson et al. (2021).